 A BDR carries out a wide range of tasks, each requiring specific skills and qualities.

-Here are some of the most essential ones:
+Here are ten of the most essential ones:

 - Expertise: A good BDR has a deep understanding of their product, industry, and business needs.
 They are knowledgeable about the personas they deal with and have high self-awareness.